santiontanon/transballmsx/README.md

 Demo of the updates in version 1.1 can be found at: https://www.youtube.com/watch?v=tCYXHnjSeAo

+Demo of some of the updates in version 1.2 can be found at: https://www.youtube.com/watch?v=xnhxpgmjCe0

-Download latest compiled ROM from: https://github.com/santiontanon/transballmsx/releases/tag/1.1.1
+Download latest compiled ROM from: https://github.com/santiontanon/transballmsx/releases/tag/1.2

 You will need an MSX emulator to play the game, for example OpenMSX: http://openmsx.org